mddaimlcom/pytest/README.md

     - pytest related libraries (plugins): https://docs.pytest.org/en/latest/reference/plugin_list.html

-2. How to set up your environment and get the resource code Install python from the official site (https://www.python.org/downloads/).
+2. **How to set up your environment and get the resource code** Install python from the official site (https://www.python.org/downloads/).
 There you will find details instruction with respect to the OS you choose to work on.
-When completed, you should perform in console `"python --version"`, then you should get the version of your installation Git clone the project form the provided repo link.
-    A good practice is to have for your project dependencies stored in a virtual environment, therefore bounded only to your project and without an impact on your entire OS.
+When completed, you should perform in console `"python --version"`, then you should get the version of your installation Git clone the project form the provided repo link: git@github.com:mddaimlcom/pytest.git A good practice is to have for your project dependencies stored in a virtual environment, therefore bounded only to your project and without an impact on your entire OS.
 For more detailed info you can consult the official documentation at https://docs.python.org/3/library/venv.html and the user guide at https://docs.python-guide.org/dev/virtualenvs/.